30148 - MANAGEMENT OF FINANCIAL INSTITUTIONS

 - Financial statement analysis and performance measures in insurance.

-- Describe the characteristics of the banking and insurance business (what do banks and insurance companies do? which is their core business? which are the main funding and investment instruments issues by banks?).
+- Describe the characteristics of the banking and insurance businesses (what do banks and insurance companies do? which is their core business?).

-- Identify the main drivers of banks' funding, credit, and investment decision.
+- Identify the main drivers of banks' funding, credit, and investment decisions.

-- Recognize main risk typologies and how these risk are measured and managed.
+- Recognize the most prominent risk factors and how these risks are measured and managed.

-- Explain how the regulatory framework affect insurance companies and banks behavior.
+- Explain how the regulatory framework affects banks and insurance companies.

-- Assess and interpret facts in the real world in light of what they have learned during the course.
+- Assess and interpret facts relevant to financial institutions in the real world.

-- Comment on banks’ and insurance companies’ behavior and identify main drivers of their performance (e.g., what does explain European banks’ low profit?).
+- Examine banks’ and insurance companies’ behavior and identify the main drivers of their performance.

-- Assess and measure banks’ and insurance companies’ performance (e.g. banks’ profitability, liquidity, asset quality, capitalization).
+- Assess and measure banks’ and insurance companies’ performance (e.g. profitability, liquidity, asset quality, capitalization).

-- Identify and measure main source of risks for banks (e.g., amount of exposure to interest rate risks).
+- Identify and measure the main sources of banks' risks (e.g., exposure to interest rate risk).

-- Comment on benefits and flaws of regulation as well as hypothesize main potential effects of new set of rules.
+- Discuss the benefits and flaws of financial institutions regulation as well as hypothesize the main potential effects of new set of rules.